-- include at least two regional communities in their touring proposal (or at least one regional location if applying for artists in residence only).
+- include at least two regional Queensland communities in their touring proposal (or at least one regional location if applying for artists in residence only).

 How to apply

 You can find guidelines, application form, frequently asked questions (FAQs) and important information for applicants on the Playing Queensland Fund documents page.